 3. Buffer widths may be increased by the director if species present are sensitive to or endangered by habitat alteration, or if the area supports unique or rare plant communities, or contains rearing and nesting sites for endangered, threatened or priority species.

 4. Buffer widths may be reduced by the director if the project includes buffer enhancement as part of an approved habitat management plan or if it is found that the affected property would be denied reasonable use as defined in PTMC 19.05.050(E).
+For critical saltwater habitats, buffer reductions shall not exceed 25% so that at least 75% of the standard width is maintained.

 5. Building setback lines shall be measured from the outside edge of required buffers and no setback shall be less than 15 feet from an established buffer.

-I. Mitigation or Compensation.
+J. Mitigation or Compensation.
 Mitigation measures shall be based on the best available science and may include, but are not limited to:

 1. Establishment of buffer zones;